gm-ds/saber/README.md

     Not yet implemented

 - `-r`, `--html_report`
-    Generate an HTML report.
+    Generates an HTML report.
 Accepts a custom file path.
 Default: ~/saber_report_YYYY-MM-DD_HH-MM-SS.html Not yet implemented

+- `-l`, `--log_dr`
+    Generates the log file in the given directory.
+If a file path is given instead of a directory, the name of the file, without suffix, is used to make a new directory for `saber.log`.

 ### Mutually Exclusive Group

 - `-e`, `--edit`
-    Open and edit an encrypted YAML file (auto-encrypt after editing).
+    Opens and edits an encrypted YAML file (auto-encrypt after editing).
 Not yet thoroughly tested.

 - `-c`, `--encrypt`
-    Encrypt a given YAML file.
+    Encrypts a given YAML file.
 Not yet thoroughly tested.

 - `-d`, `--decrypt`
-    Decrypt a given YAML file.
+    Decrypts a given YAML file.
 Not yet thoroughly tested.

 - `-s`, `--settings`
-    Specify the settings YAML file path.
+    Custom settings YAML file path.
 Default: `~/.config/saber/settings.yaml`

 - `-x`, `--example_settings`
-    Print an example configuration.
+    Prints an example configuration.

 ## Configuration
-An example of configuration can be printed using the `-x` argument when launching the script.
+An example of configuration can be printed using the `-x` argument when launching the script, the same example can be found in the root of this repository.
 By default SABER will try to search in `~/.config/saber/settings.yaml` or `.yaml`.
 If the file is not found it prints an error message.

 All variables under `usegalaxy_instances` will overwrite upper level values, leaving the possibility to tailor test jobs between Galaxy instances and Pulsar Endpoints.
 A workflow file is still needed.